Our Energy Group specializes in:

 - Performance Compliance Path

-Pathfinder recognizes all three paths to meeting New York State’s energy standards.
-Pathfinder’s energy team is dedicated to helping design teams and owners meet and in most cases exceed the energy conservation code in an effort to reduce energy costs and carbon emissions.
+Pathfinder accomodates all three paths to meeting New York State’s energy standards.
+Our energy team is dedicated to helping design teams and owners meet and, in most cases, exceed the energy conservation code in an effort to reduce energy costs and carbon emissions.

 Pathfinder provides energy services under the following NYSERDA Initiatives: